 Public Relations Specialist

 Applicants with bachelor's degrees in journalism, public relations, business, English or communications may have the best prospects, for these positions that involve creating positive public images for client organizations.
-Average employment growth of 6% was forecast by the BLS for this occupation during the 2014-2024 decade.
-These specialists earned a median salary of $56,770 per year, according to the BLS in 2015.
+Faster-than-average employment growth of 7% was forecast by the BLS for this occupation during the 2019-2029 decade.
+These specialists earned a median salary of $61,150 per year, according to the BLS in 2019.